-Mr. Adams brings to Generac extensive management and leadership experience gained in such senior roles as Chief Executive Officer and Chief Financial Officer for a multi-national public company.
+Mr. Zarcone brings to Generac extensive management and leadership experience as a senior executive gained in roles as Chief Executive Officer and Chief Financial Officer of a public corporation, and over 25 years of expertise in investment banking and capital markets.